rclone/rclone/docs/content/docs.md

 in cases where your files change due to encryption.
 However, it cannot correct partial transfers in case a transfer was interrupted.

+### -I, --ignore-times ###

+Using this option will cause rclone to unconditionally upload all files regardless of the state of files on the destination.

+Normally rclone would skip any files that have the same modification time and are the same size (or have the same checksum if using `--checksum`).

 ### --log-file=FILE ###

 Log all of rclone's output to FILE.
 This is not active by default.